project-gemmi/gemmi/docs/analysis.rst

 * ``reorder`` -- changes the order of atoms inside each residue to match the order in the corresponding monomer cif file,

-* ``raise_errors`` --  raises an exception when the hydrogen adding procedure comes across an unexpected configuration.
+* ``warnings`` --  by default, exception is raised when a chemical component is missing in the monomer library, or when link is missing, or the hydrogen adding procedure comes across an unexpected configuration.
-  By default, a message is printed to stderr and the function continues.
+  You can set warnings=sys.stderr to only print a warning to stderr and continue. sys.stderr can be replaced with any object that has methods ``write(str)`` and ``flush()``.

 If hydrogen position is not uniquely determined its occupancy is set to zero.